ubernaut/maintainable-device-scorecard/README.md

 Ultimately it's my hope that if enough people considered these questions when making a technology purchase more manufacturers would care and we could make the world a better place through culture and demand rather than heavy handed and ill conceived regulation.

+## Static website

+The scorecard website is built from `index.html` and `questions.js`.
+Run `npm run build` to copy the static site into `docs/` for GitHub Pages.
+Configure GitHub Pages to serve from the repository's `docs` folder.

 ## questions:

 Is there an open or available API with documentation for end user use?